PROFILE

 been enhanced by significant improvements at

-Mindelo's harbor (Porto Grande) and at Sal's
+Mindelo's harbor (Porto Grande) and at Sal's and

-international airport.
-Ship repair facilities at
+December 2007.
+Ship repair facilities at Mindelo

-major ports are Mindelo and Praia, but all other
+and Praia, but all other islands have smaller

-islands have smaller port facilities.
-In
+port facilities.
+In addition to the

-addition to the international airport on Sal,
+international airport on Sal, airports have been

-islands.
-All but the airport on Brava enjoy
+the airport on Brava enjoy scheduled air

-scheduled air service.
-The archipelago has 3,050
+service.
+The archipelago has 3,050 kilometers

-kilometers (1,830 mi.) of roads, of which 1,010
+(1,830 mi.) of roads, of which 1,010 kilometers

-kilometers (606 mi.) are paved.
+(606 mi.) are paved, most using cobblestone.

 FOREIGN RELATIONS